dch21/verserly/README.md

-# Poetry Generator (Working title)
+# Verserly

 # Background and Overview

-Poetry Editor is an interactive editor used to create visual poetry and art.
+Verserly is an interactive editor used to create visual poetry and art.
 Writers, students, and teachers can use the editor to create and experiment visual poetry pieces.
 Erasure mode allows users to manipulate the text so certain words stand out visually, highlighting language choices in new and unexpected ways.
+There is also a built-in word generator that utlizes the Datamuse API to generate words for the writer that is in need of inspiration.

+Check out the right section of the editor for examples of possible creations!

 [Live Demo](https://dch21.github.io/poetrygenerator/)

-# Functionality and MVPs

-Poetry Generator will have the following features:
+# Editor Toolbox

+### Text Manipulation Tools

 1) Editor Toolbox: Users can input their own text and manipulate it via the toolbox to add visual elements.
 Tools include setting font size and type and the ability to add an image.